spookey/souper/readme.rst

     * ``--logic`` to rename the logic.js
 * use ``--delay`` to configure the duration (in milliseconds) how long an image is displayed
+* final two required arguments are the source and target folders

 running
 -------